Autonomous large-scale robots are set to revolutionize the construction industry soon, transforming efficiency and innovation.

 • Salvaging barrels: The autonomous excavator demonstrated versatility by extending its capabilities to salvage barrels.
 It was able to perform various tasks within its area of operation.

 • Unimog operations: Fraunhofer IOSB is currently in the process of converting the Unimog into a robot towing a dump trailer to transport soil away from the construction site.
-The autonomy pipeline, powered by SBG Systems’ inertial sensors, is expected to improve the overall efficiency and safety of this operation.
+SBG Systems’ inertial sensors power the autonomy pipeline, expected to enhance the operation’s efficiency and safety.

 In few words